Modern Iconography Class, Mary Jane Miller, Instructor

 ICONOGRAPHY IS THE OLDEST TRADITION Byzantine monasteries and Orthodox churches have long embodied the works of thousands of iconographers.
 Unlike other approaches to painting, the creation of an icon does not begin in the artist's imagination.
 Rather, the iconographer's first work is to study how the subject at hand has been traditionally depicted.

 PURPOSE OF ICON PAINTING.
 Icon painting appeared as far back as the 4th and 5th century and it was from the beginning meant as a spiritual movement rather than an Art movement.
 From that time the content of icon painting was interwoven with life...evolution...traditional values....knowledge.

 Mixing dirt and mystery is amusing, every brush stroke with egg tempera reminds you of the moment in Genesis where breath and creation meet.
 Anything can happen.
 In the icon painting class, the painter gets to be the creator and at the same time created.
 While the work is done in solitude and contemplation, we listen to our deep human interior dialogue.
 The Byzantine style iconography practice crosses cultures and faith traditions.
-Million year old dirt is trapped and suspended in egg yolk (the raw potential for life), for me it is a symbol of my own relationship with God, I am trapped in God.
-The icon painting process is simple, moving paint.
-Imagine a small shift in consciousness as we blur the lines between who we are as humans and who we are as divine light all because of egg tempera paint?
+Million year old dirt is trapped and suspended in egg yolk (the raw potential for life), and for me it is a symbol of my own relationship with God, I am trapped in God.
+The icon painting process is simple; moving paint.
+Imagine a small shift in consciousness as we blur the lines between who we are as humans and who we are as divine light all because of egg tempera paint!

-WORKSHOPS AND SEMINARS. www.kibbutz.org.mx/workshops-and-seminars.php
+PAST WORKSHOPS AND SEMINARS. www.kibbutz.org.mx/workshops-and-seminars.php

 GRÜNEWALD GUILD. http://grunewaldguild.com/